UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_SGT as price identifier.md

 iii.
 Uniswap LP token for SGT/ETH.
 The pairing address is 0x3d07f6e1627da96b8836190de64c1aed70e3fc55.
 We recommend using the Uniswap TWAP.
 Reference UMIP 59.

+To calculate the USD value in each pool, I recommend finding the total value of tokens staked within https://www.sharedstake.org/earn this earn page and mulitply them by the prices found in the respective uniswap pools.

 Note - see rationale for further discussion
 2. Which specific pairs should be queried from each market?
 i.
 ETH - see UMIP 6